Safe-Surfer/SafeSurfer-Desktop/README.md

 ## Notes
 Known issues
-- If you are using Hyper-V, you may need to manually remove the DNS settings from Control Panel
+- If you are using Hyper-V, you may need to manually remove the DNS settings from each interface in Control Panel > Network and Internet > Network Connections

 ## System requirements
 Known compatible operating systems: